tonyducvo000/thinkorswim_scripts/README.md

 * **close_to_sma_distance.txt**
 A simple script to use for custom columns.
 This will calculate the distance between the closing price of the candle bar to a 20 SMA line.
 The distance can be used as a way to gauge how strong the bearish/bullish momentum is.

+* **TTM_yellow_hist.txt**
+This script is to be used in a custom scan filter.
+When applied to a scanning filter, ToS will screen tickers that currently have yellow histogram bars in the TTM squeeze indicator.
+This indicates gaining momentum.

 * **custom_scanners.txt**
 Custom scanners I have built:
   **Standard Deviation Dip Scanner**:  This scanner will search tickers that have dipped at least 1 deviation level below the median on a weekly chart.
 Great for investors who are interested in dip buying!